Table Of Contents

 How Point-Of-Purchase Displays Work

 A Retail POP Display should be a key pillar of your strategy!
-The most important use of a POP Display is to get your products off of a crammed shelf of competitive items, and in a beautiful display that draws customers in.
+The most important use of a POP Display is to get your products off a crammed shelf of competitive items and into a beautiful display that draws customers in.

-A POP Display can be as simple as a standee, and as complex as an interactive design.
-You can design a display that is just a billboard to raise awareness, or you can organize your products in a clean way or a "bin" that allows customers to interact with them.
+A POP Display can be as simple as a standee and as complex as an interactive design.
+You can design a display that is just a billboard to raise awareness, organize your products in a clean way, or create a "bin" that allows customers to interact with them.

 Corrugated Retail POP Displays have changed over the years.
-They used to be in focused areas, typically near a register, but now they've moved to all over the store!
+They used to be in focused areas, typically near a register, but now they're all over the store!

 Considering the location of your display is just as important as the display itself.